Professional Zooarchaeology Group (PZG)

 If you would like to host a meeting or would like to suggest topics for future meetings, please contact [email protected].

-If you have any queries about the event, please contact the PZG group at [email protected]
+If you would like to contribute a talk or case study, or if you have any queries about the event, please contact the PZG group at: [email protected]

 Membership is open to practicing (professional) zooarchaeologists, employed or unemployed, and to students who engage in paid commercial work.

 We give priority to full time, part time or unemployed specialists (non-students) for participation in the PZG meetings.
 In this way, we maintain our focus on providing support to professionals, in particular those working within the commercial sector.

 To enquire about joining the PZG, please email [email protected].
 Together with your contact details, please provide a brief statement about your current work and interests in zooarchaeology.